 Manchester was the world leader in cotton spinning, but the industry went into decline, manufacturing was taken offshore and no cotton came from the city for 50 years.

 We are excited with this revival and are keen to source fabric that is both spun into yarn and then woven into cloth in the north of England.
-English Fine Cottons are working with us to help make the ‘1st fully British pair of trousers for decades’ a reality.
+English Fine Cottons worked with us to help make the ‘1st fully British pair of trousers for decades’ a reality.

 Normally you can get back from Manchester to Hebden Bridge in about 40 minutes on the train but it took us 8 hours going the long way round.

 We did manage a factory visit, lots of photography, a pub lunch and an ice cream stop on the way.
 It wasn’t the easiest thing to do, but that’s how we like it.